everit-org/web-partialresponse/README.md

 # web-partialresponse

-An amazingly JQuery based library that can create partial-responses on the server side and process them on the client side.
+An amazingly small, JQuery based library that can create partial-responses on the server side and process them on the client side.

 With PartialResponse, you can do all DOM manipulations from a Servlet and an